kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/governor/README.md

-# Runtime Governor component - Proof of Component
+# Runtime Governor component - Implementation details

 This directory contains the source code and Helm chart for Kyma Control Plane Runtime Governor.